AdobeDocs/marketo.en/help/marketo/getting-started/inheriting-a-marketo-instance/new-inherit-doc-1.md

    <td>CRM</td>
    <td><li>Which CRM are you syncing to?
 Salesforce?
 MS Dynamics?
 Veeva?</li>
 <li>Is the custom sync or bi-directional?
 (KG: FIX GRAMMAR AND CHECK IMPORTANCE)</li>
 <li>[Salesforce Only] Does your instance have Custom Sync Filters implemented?
-Contact Marketo Support to identify Custom Sync Filters or request a Custom Sync rule be implemented.</li></td>
+<p>Note: Contact Marketo Support to identify Custom Sync Filters or request a Custom Sync rule be implemented.</li></td>
   </tr>
   <tr>
    <td>Landing Pages</td>